joshbtn/excelFormulaUtilitiesJS/README.md

   2. Save excelFormulaUtilities.css if you'd like basic styling when outputting formulas to html.
   3. Drop these files into your project.

-and check out the examples below.
-If you'd like to just use the beautifier online click here http://excelformulabeautifier.com/
+Check out the examples below or if you'd like to use the beautifier online click here http://excelformulabeautifier.com/

 ##Basic usage